Learn from the Best!

 Upon graduation, she accepted a position with the Manassas Ballet Theatre in Virginia where she performed for three years.
 Rachel also taught at various studios in the D.C. area.
 She continued her studies in the Vaganova syllabus by participating in CSU’s Dance Teacher’s Institute.

-Erica Mugoye has danced at CCB for 21 years, and has performed in more than 50 CCB productions.
-She is in her eleventh year of teaching at CCDC.
-Ms. Mugoye trained under well known dance instructors Gabriella Komleva, of the Kirov Ballet in St. Petersburg, Russia, and Galina Yordanova, resident guest teacher and choreographer for the Royal Winnipeg Ballet, Canada.
+Erica Mugoye started dancing at CCB in 1990, and has performed in more than 50 CCB productions.
+She has been teaching at CCDC since 2000, and is the Assistant Director for the Company.
+Ms. Mugoye trained under well known dance instructors Gabriella Komleva, of the Kirov Ballet in St. Petersburg, Russia, Galina Yordanova, resident guest teacher and choreographer for the Royal Winnipeg Ballet, Canada, Carole Roderick, Director of the CSU Dance Teachers’ Institute, and Lorita Travaglia, Ballet Mistress for Colorado Ballet.
 In addition to ballet, Ms. Mugoye has studied many forms of dance including Jazz, Modern, Contact Improvisation, Spanish, Swing, Salsa, Character, Tap, and Hip-Hop.

 Photos courtesy of Bill Sallaz